 Students can access subjects online via a Learning Management System called Moodle.
 Moodle allows students to view and interact with subject material, upload work and communicate electronically with teachers and other students.
 Students and/or the home school will receive instructions to access their Moodle course(s).

-We conduct a Residential School program which is designed to have students travel to Darwin to participate in face-to-face lessons and activities with their teachers.
-Students who meet eligibility requirements will be invited to Residential School.
+We conduct an Intensive Study Program which is designed to have students participate online or travel to Darwin to participate in face-to-face lessons and activities with their teachers.
+Students who meet eligibility requirements will be invited to the Intensive Study Program.

 In addition, some Stage 1 and 2 Science subjects also require students to attend workshops to undertake compulsory practical requirements.
 Refer to the Subject Handbook for further details of subjects requiring compulsory workshops.

-Please also take note of the Residential School Guidelines.
+Please also take note of the Intensive Study Program Guidelines.